dpwdec/markdown-exploration/README.md

 1. This is some Markdown that is part of a list.

     And this is some more markdown in the same paragraph.
-2. Another is another item in the list.
+2. This is another item in the list.
+3. And a third item.

+### Some code examples:

+Here is a normal paragraph:

+  This is some code.